cloudinary-devs/javascript-photo-album/README.md

 * Discover more features in the [Cloudinary Docs](https://cloudinary.com/documentation).
 * Ask for help in our [Community Forum](https://community.cloudinary.com/), in [Discord](https://discord.gg/Cloudinary), or [raise a support request](https://support.cloudinary.com/hc/en-us/requests/new).

-Feel free to fork this repo as a starting point for your own React app, contribute to it, or star it if you like it!
+Feel free to fork this repo as a starting point for your own JavaScript app, contribute to it, or star it if you like it!